MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 For more information about synchronising user information with Microsoft 365, see the [Synchronisation with Microsoft 365](#m365) section.

 > [!NOTE]
-> If you use an external accountant to manage your books and financial reporting, you can invite them to your Business Central so they can work with you on your fiscal data.
+> If you use an external accountant to manage your books and financial reporting, you can invite them to your Business Central so they can work with you on your financial data.
 For more information, see [Inviting Your External Accountant to Your Business Central](finance-accounting.md#inviteaccountant).

 ### <a name="to-remove-a-users-access-to-the-system"></a>To remove a user's access to the system